WordPoints/wordpoints/src/readme.txt

 Maybe it will soon - just ask for it!

-= How can I manually change a users points? =
+= How can I manually change a user's points? =

 You can manually adjust a user's points from their profile page in the admin.